 This course provides the student an overview of the environment surrounding the business of art and design, and the practice of the individual.
 A core lecture series covers self-promotion, networking, ethics, intellectual property, contracts, professional development, and guidance by practicing professionals.
 Students must select one of the breakout sections.
 Industry section supports student preparation to become an integral part of a commercial organization by providing an understanding of corporate methods and practices.
 Entrepreneur section transports the student through the key decisions required to establish a successful art/design business.
-Studio to Gallery section focuses on the complexities of a professional artistÕs studio practice by examining interactions with gallery directors, museum curators, preparators, conservators, and marketing professionals.
+Studio to Gallery section focuses on the complexities of a professional artist's studio practice by examining interactions with gallery directors, museum curators, preparators, conservators, and marketing professionals.
 This course is a required for all academic majors and encouraged for students in their Junior year of study.
 Offered fall and spring.

-Putting Artists in the Classroom: Intro to Teaching Art I
+Putting Artists in the Classroom: Intro to Teaching Art

-Course No. GEN400 Credits: 3.0
+Course No. GEN 400-400A Credits: 3.0

 Faculty Kristin Thompson-Smith

 Students will have the opportunity to receive a general introduction to the world of art education.
 Students will have the opportunity to give back to their community by providing art education to a school that does not have an existing art program.
 Students will be working with a cooperating classroom teacher in order to have first-hand teaching experience through the creation of the studio arts.
 Through this process students will be provided with the principles and practices of art education for grades K-8.
 Students will also be provided with curriculum construction and lesson planning to be used during their teaching of art education.
+Offered fall and spring.